 However, that does not mean that you are simply stuck with using the DAW offered.

 The best MIDI controllers are compatible with most professional DAWs on the market, and some might even offer incredible flexibility for indie DAWs or lesser-used models.

 Just keep in mind: If a MIDI keyboard comes with a DAW package, it will likely work BEST with that DAW and may present issues when using a different DAW.

 Most MIDI controllers come with the files necessary to automatically map the functions and keys directly onto your DAW.
-However, the quality and intuitive sense of that map can range from effortless to thoughtless, ultimately making using the MIDI controller a PLEASURE or a PAIN.
+However, that map’s quality and intuitive sense can range from effortless to thoughtless, ultimately making using the MIDI controller a PLEASURE or a PAIN.

-To make matters more complicated, different MIDI controllers may map differently from one DAW to the next.
+Different MIDI controllers may map differently from one DAW to the next to make matters more complicated.

 While it can be difficult to determine ahead of time whether or not the MIDI controller will map its functions to the DAW in a way that works best for you, the inclusion of multiple DAW mapping configurations can at least provide a sense of comfort that one option is likely to satisfy.